Khashiev/CareerTrack2/README.md

 # Career track.
 Project 02

-In this project, you will write your own resume according to the basic rules for your chosen job or internship, properly describe skills, experience, and financial expectations, and craft a cover letter with your own job desires and expectations in mind.
+In this project, you will write your own resume according to the basic rules for your chosen job or internship, properly describing skills, experience, and financial expectations, and write a cover letter with your own job desires and expectations in mind.

 ## Contents